LibraStack/UnityMvvmToolkit/README.md

 ### Create custom control

-Let's create a bindable image UI element.
+Let's create a `BindableImage` UI element.

 First of all, create a base `Image` class.